DaloroAT/first_breaks_picking/README.md

 ### Run picking

 Click on ![Picking](sdf) to open window with picking parameters.
-A detailed description of the parameters can be found in the following chapters.
+A detailed description of the parameters can be found in the `Picking process` chapter.
 Then run picking process.
 After some time, a line will appear connecting the first arrivals.

 Run again with different parameters to achieve optimal values of the picking parameters for your data.